jlegatheaux/RC2020-assignments/assignment-4/README.md

 ![The network used for test configuration config4.2](Figures/assign4.3.png)

 That network has many cycles.
-You can test it by running the next simulation by using the following command:
+You can test it by running the next simulation with the following command:

 ```
 java -cp bin:cnss/bin cnss.simulator.Simulator configs/config4.2 | less